sanskrit-lexicon/PWK/pw_ls/pwbib/displayprep/readme.md

 The file will be ordered by the 2nd field.
 The first field can be used by disp.php.

-As of this of sortbib.py:
+As of this run of sortbib.py:
 * 790 records from mergebibnew
 * 503 records written to sortbib.txt
 * Also, there are found 16 duplicate abbreviations.
 The details of these